 pod/pod-with-pvc created

 Additionally, the pod’s spec.
-Volumes field makes reference to the persistent volume claim.
+Volumes field refers to the persistent volume claim.
 This, however, creates a pod volume with the name pv that can be added to the manifest’s containers section and is mounted to /pv-mount.

 Demonstrating Persistence